RMPR/OSCP-Exam-Report-Template-Markdown/GSOC-internship-report-2019.md

 good diffs utility is `diff` present in the GNU coreutils.
 One example of a program like that is pcap-diff [@isginfIsginfPcapdiff2019].

-## Our approach: Use the pdml output of Wireshark to make diffs
+## Our approach: Use the PDML output of Wireshark to make diffs
 Knowing the advantages and the disadvantages of the two previous approachs, we tried to address all this using the XML output of Wireshark/Tshark in fact, there are typically 3 interesting, human-readable formats:

+### Text
-- text: each line is a packet and sub-packets are indented by one tab.
+Each line is a packet and sub-packets are indented by one tab.
-We can obtain this with the command:
+We can obtain it with the command:

 ```shell
 tshark -2 -R "smb or smb2" -r /path/of/capture/file